 It is worthwhile to spend some time with Gödel's 1931 paper.
 The introduction sketches the ideas we have just discussed.
 Even if you just skim through the paper, it is easy to see what is going on at each stage: first Gödel describes the formal system P (syntax, axioms, proof rules); then he defines the primitive recursive functions and relations; then he shows that xBy is primitive recursive, and argues that the primitive recursive functions and relations are represented in P. He then goes on to prove the incompleteness theorem, as above.
 In Section 3, he shows that one can take the unprovable assertion to be a sentence in the language of arithmetic.
-This is the origin of the β -lemma, which is what we also used to handle sequences in showing that the recursive functions are representable in Q. Gödel doesn't go so far to isolate a minimal set of axioms that suffice, but we now know that Q will do the trick.
+This is the origin of the $\beta$ -lemma, which is what we also used to handle sequences in showing that the recursive functions are representable in Q. Gödel doesn't go so far to isolate a minimal set of axioms that suffice, but we now know that Q will do the trick.
 Finally, in Section 4, he sketches a proof of the second incompleteness theorem.

 Problem 20.1.
-A truth definition is a formula $\varphi(x)$ such that $Q \vdash \psi \leftrightarrow \varphi(\lceil \psi \rceil)$ for all sentences ψ .
+A truth definition is a formula $\varphi(x)$ such that $Q \vdash \psi \leftrightarrow \varphi(\lceil \psi \rceil)$ for all sentences $\psi$ .
 Show that no formula is a truth definition by using the fixed-point lemma.

 Problem 20.2.
-Every ω -consistent theory is consistent.
-Show that the converse does not hold, i.e., that there are consistent but ω -inconsistent theories.
-Do this by showing that $Q \cup \{ \neg \gamma_Q \}$ is consistent but ω -inconsistent.
+Every $\omega$ -consistent theory is consistent.
+Show that the converse does not hold, i.e., that there are consistent but $\omega$ -inconsistent theories.
+Do this by showing that $Q \cup \{\neg \gamma_Q\}$ is consistent but $\omega$ -inconsistent.

-to be recursively inseparable if there is no recursive set X such that $A \subseteq X$ and $B \subseteq X^c$ (X^c is the complement, $\mathbb{N} \setminus X$, of X.) Let T be a consistent axiomatizable extension of \mathbb{Q} and suppose A is the set of Gödel numbers of sentences provable in \mathbb{Q} and B the set of Gödel numbers of sentences disprovable in Q. Prove that A and B are recursively inseparable.
+Problem 20.3.
+Two sets A and B of natural numbers are said to be recursively inseparable if there is no recursive set X such that $A \subseteq X$ and $B \subseteq X^c$ ( $X^c$ is the complement, $\mathbb{N} \setminus X$ , of X.) Let T be a consistent axiomatizable extension of Q and suppose A is the set of Gödel numbers of sentences provable in Q and B the set of Gödel numbers of sentences disprovabl in Q. Prove that A and B are recursively inseparable.